rubarb666/Website/docs/tutorial/index.md

 Once composer has finished you should have the following files and folders:

-settings/app.config.php
-:   The file which configures our application by chosing providers, setting up URL handlers, registering schemas etc.

-settings/site.config.php
-:   A configuration file which controls site specific settings such as database credentials, logging levels and developer mode.
-This file shouldn't be commited to your repository as it should be unique to each installed location.
-By default this file is added to the project's .gitignore file.

 vendor/rhubarbphp/rhubarb/
 :   The rhubarb library.
 The vendor folder is where composer installs libraries.